geekan/MetaGPT-docs/src/en/guide/contribute/contribute_guide.md

 We have added the `PULL_REQUEST_TEMPLATE` template by default.
 Necessary information needs to be added when submitting, including:

-- Features, The features added by the current PR.
+- Features, Features added by the current PR (explaining necessity) or problems fixed.
+Required.
 Required.
 - Features Docs, Document description of the document station corresponding to the function.
 Optional.
 - Influence, The possible impact of this feature.
 Optional.
 - Result, (partial) single test execution result, sample execution result file or log (if any), etc. Required.